appsody/stacks/README.md

        * Command-line YAML processor  (sudo snap install yq)
      * docker
-       * A tool to help you build and run apps within containers These are only required if you are also building the Codewind Index (CODEWIND_INDEX=true)
+       * A tool to help you build and run apps within containers

+   These are only required if you are also building the Codewind Index (export CODEWIND_INDEX=true)
+     * python3
+       * Python is a general-purpose interpreted, interactive, object-oriented, and high-level programming language
      * pyyaml
        * YAML parser and emitter for python (pip3 install pyyaml)